Matot: Numbers chapter 32

-Similarly, a Midrash taught that the Reubenites and the Gadites cherished their property more than human life, putting their cattle before their children when they told Moses in "We will build sheepfolds here for our cattle, and cities for our little ones."
-Moses told them that their priorities were wrong and that they should rather do the more important things first, when Moses told them in "Build you cities for your little ones, and folds for your sheep."
-The Midrash saw in their different priorities application of the words of "A wise man's understanding is at his right hand" — applying to Moses — and "A fool's understanding at his left" — applying to the Reubenites and the Gadites.
+Similarly, a midrash taught that the Reubenites and the Gadites cherished their property more than human life, putting their cattle before their children when they told Moses in Numbers 32:16, "We will build sheepfolds here for our cattle, and cities for our little ones."
+Moses told them that their priorities were wrong and that they should rather do the more important things first, when Moses told them in Numbers 32:24, "Build you cities for your little ones, and folds for your sheep."
+The midrash saw in their different priorities application of the words of Ecclesiastes 10:2, "A wise man's understanding is at his right hand"—applying to Moses—and "A fool's understanding at his left"—applying to the Reubenites and the Gadites.
 God told the Reubenites and the Gadites that as they showed greater love for their cattle than for human souls, there would be no blessing in it for them.
-The Midrash thus saw in their fate application of the words of "An estate may be gotten hastily at the beginning; but the end thereof shall not be blessed," and the words of "Do not weary yourself to be rich; cease from your own wisdom."
+The midrash thus saw in their fate application of the words of Proverbs 20:21, "An estate may be gotten hastily at the beginning; but the end thereof shall not be blessed," and the words of Proverbs 23:4, "Do not weary yourself to be rich; cease from your own wisdom."